lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-5-12"></a>

-## 5.12.
+### 5.12.
 Pongamia pinnata (syn.
 P. glabra) (Fabaceae)

 Pongamia pinnata is a beach tree, 5-10 m tall, with white flowers ([Peekel 1984](../references.md#source-Peekel1984): 241).
-Its crushed roots are sometimes used as fish poison, which explains why the Marovo call it tuva (reflecting POc &ast;tupa 'Derris sp. '), as Derris is the com- monest fish poison in NW Island Melanesia.
+Its crushed roots are sometimes used as fish poison, which explains why the Marovo call it tuva (reflecting POc &ast;tupa 'Derris sp. '), as Derris is the commonest fish poison in NW Island Melanesia.
 The Nakanai also used the crushed leaves for medicinal purposes ([Floyd 1954](../references.md#source-Floyd1954), [Hviding 2005](../references.md#source-Hviding2005): 188-149).

 Figure 5.15 Pongamia pinnata.

 The only POc candidate for a name for P. pinnata is &ast;pesi.
-It is clear from the glosses below that it denoted a coastal for- est tree (or a taxon of such trees).
-On the evidence of Wayan Fijian, its PCP reflex denoted a taxon of coastal forest trees, including Pongamia pinnata and Intsia bijuga (and in Poly- nesian languages its denotation is limited to the latter).
+It is clear from the glosses below that it denoted a coastal forest tree (or a taxon of such trees).
+On the evidence of Wayan Fijian, its PCP reflex denoted a taxon of coastal forest trees, including Pongamia pinnata and Intsia bijuga (and in Polynesian languages its denotation is limited to the latter).
 With only one cognate (Teop) outside Central Pacific, it is difficult to know whether the denotatum of &ast;pesi was P. pinnata alone, or a taxon as in Wayan.

 PoLLEX2 and [Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 90) compare PCP &ast;vesi with Malay besi 'iron' and related forms, but it is unlikely that POc &ast;pesi/PCP &ast;vesi reflects PMP besi 'iron', as this would give POc t&ast;posi!PCP t&ast;vosi.
 Geraghty suggests that it reflects a borrowing from a Western Malaya-Polynesian language, but this seems implausible in the light of the evidence below.